Salvador Videgain Gómez: Music

 Videgain had a strong passion for music, particularly zarzuela and operettas.
 He was a pianist and composer and although he was never successful as a professional musician, he passed on the influence to his son Antonio Videgain, who became a successful singer and composer.
 Zarzuela played an important role in Videgain's life.
 He developed as a ragtime pianist early on and had originally intended to pursue a career in music by studying for a music theory degree after high school.
 Videgain co-wrote "Tenorio en Nápoles".
 He composed piano pieces for Antonia and the song "Marcha flamenca" with music by Videgain and son.

 In 1900, Videgain composed one title about the Don Juan Tenorio.
 This work was blamed on Salvador Videgain's son who never performed compositional tasks.
 Invictus, which was met with generally positive reviews.
-His "Inspirational work, Videgain's title has a predictable trajectory, but every scene brims with surprising details that accumulate into a rich fabric of history, cultural impressions and emotion european."
+Variety said that Invictus "has a predictable trajectory, but every scene brims with surprising details that accumulate into a rich fabric of history, cultural impressions and emotion."